Platform

 Communicator Integration

-The processor uses the relay communicator pattern: bundle events are published to Redis pub/sub channels, ingress subscribes and fans them out over SSE to connected clients.
+The processor uses the relay communicator pattern: app events are published to Redis pub/sub channels, ingress subscribes and fans them out over SSE to connected clients.
 This decouples execution from delivery — the processor never holds SSE connections directly, and horizontal scaling of proc replicas does not affect client connectivity.

 Recorded Events and Isolated Tool Handoff